 This Order replaced previous fire safety legislation, and any fire certificate issued under the Fire Precautions Act 1971 will cease to have any effect.
 If a fire certificate had been issued in respect of your premises or the premises were built to recent building regulations, as long as you have made no material alterations and all the physical fire precautions have been properly maintained, then it is unlikely you will need to make any significant improvements to your existing physical fire protection arrangements to comply with the Order.

 However, you must still carry out a fire risk assessment and keep it up to date to ensure that all the fire precautions in your premises remain current and adequate.
-If you have previously carried out a fire risk assessment under the Fire Precautions (Workplace) Regulations 1997/1999 and this assessment has been regularly reviewed then all you will need to do now is revise that assessment taking account of the wider scope of the Order.
+If you have previously carried out a fire risk assessment under the Fire Precautions (Workplace) Regulations 1997/1999 and this assessment has been regularly reviewed then all you will need to do now is update that assessment taking account of the wider scope of the Order.

 Your premises may also be subject to the provisions of a licence or registration (e.g. under the Licensing Act 2003).
 In that case the fire authority may wish to review your risk assessment as part of the licensing approval process.
 Fire safety conditions within your licence should not be set by a licensing authority where the Order applies.

-The new, risk-assessment based regime requires employers to to take action to prevent fires and protect against death and injury, employees and relevant persons, should a fire occur.
+The new, risk-assessment based regime requires employers to to take action to prevent fires and protect against death and injury of employees and relevant persons, should a fire occur.
 This was the same duty imposed on employers by the Fire Precautions (Workplace) Regulations 1999, but under the Order the duty extends beyond workplaces to include all non-domestic premises to which employees or/and relevant persons have access.